 Adam built the sideboard over a weekend — and although we love the look and quality of it, to be completely honest with you, it was an absolute nightmare to put together!
 Adam is a pretty handy guy, but found the instructions majorly lacking and the pieces not marked clearly.
 Eventually we figured it out over a few glasses of wine, but it was a struggle!
 If you’re considering ordering the Lemington Wine Rack Sideboard Buffet Table it’s absolutely stunning and we’re really pleased with the quality, but assembly is a doozy!

 After the sideboard was assembled, I had so much fun styling the shelves and the space for our reveal.
 We’ve actually kept it exactly the way I originally styled it — plant placement and all!
 Our plants seem to be loving this refreshed corner as much as we do.
-It’s been lovely for entertaining, drawing inspiration for my next COCKTAIL (Late Harvest Spiced Apple Sangria coming up next!) and I feel like it was always meant to be this way.
+It’s been lovely for entertaining, drawing inspiration for my next COCKTAIL (Late Harvest Spiced Apple Sangria, now live!) and I feel like it was always meant to be this way.
 At a glance it looks completely built-in and cohesive with the rest of our space — we couldn’t be happier!

 SHOP THE POST